jarrodmalkovic/ttv-utils/README.md

 # TTVUtils

-A web app providing chat utilties for Twitch.TV
+A web app providing chat utilties for twitch.tv

 ## Table of contents